planetmarshall/lldb-python/README.md

 Wheels are built using [scikit-build-core](https://github.com/scikit-build/scikit-build-core) and [cibuildwheel](https://github.com/pypa/cibuildwheel).
 Some post-build customization of the built wheel is done that could not be accomplished using these tools alone.

-In order to reduce the number of dynamic libraries required and make the binaries more robust to relocation, [conan](https://github.com/conan-io/conan) is used to build most of the LLDB dependencies as static libraries.

 ```
 ./download-llvm.sh